 Located between the seatback and seat cushion of the rear seat left and right outboard seating positions, the ISOFIX anchors will securely attach the child-restraint seat to the car.
-Misusing the ISOFIX attachment by attempting to attach the child-restraint seat in the middle rear seating position will expose them to the dangers of an unsecured child-restraint seat.
-Follow the specific manufacturer’s installation instruction, tilt the seat from side to side and tug the seat forward to ensure that the child-restraint seat is fully secured.
+Misusing the ISOFIX attachment by attempting to attach the child restraint seat in the middle rear seating position will expose them to the dangers of an unsecured child restraint seat.
+Follow the specific manufacturer’s installation instructions, tilt the seat from side to side and tug the seat forward to ensure that the child-restraint seat is fully secured.

 Besides following the manufacturer’s instructions, here are recommended steps by Kia to ensure that your child is safely secured:

 - Place the child restraint system in the seat and route the lap/shoulder belt around or through the restraint.
 Ensure that the seat belt is not twisted.

 - Fasten the lap/shoulder belt latch into the buckle and listen for the distinct ‘click’ sound.

 - Pull the shoulder portion of the seatbelt all the way out to activate the ‘auto-lock’ (child restraint) mode.

 - Slowly retract the shoulder portion of the seatbelt and listen for an audible ‘clicking’ or ‘ratcheting’ sound, which indicates that the retractor is on ‘auto lock’ mode.

 - Remove as much slack from the belt as possible by pushing down on the child restraint system, while feeding the shoulder belt into the retractor.